-I am an (urban) landscape and documentary photographer, writer and walker.
-I mostly use my photography as a reason to explore.
-My exploring is mostly done during long walks, both around my home and on my travels.
+Hi there! 👋 My name is Mitchel Lensink, and I am a photographer, writer and walker from The Netherlands.
+You can call me Mitch.
+I mostly use my photography as a reason to explore and my exploring is mostly done during long walks, both around my home and during my travels.
 I capture those explorations in my monthly newsletter ‘Dialogue’, as well as the videos I create for my YouTube channel.
-I also have a newsletter that I send out monthly.
-I appreciate it very much if you subscribe to it.

 I don’t like social media and messaging apps that much but I do read my email.

 I know, I know, gear doesn’t matter right?
 On the other side, knowing nothing about gear isn’t helpful as well so you can find my most used pieces of equipment below.
 Feel free to reach out if you have any further questions about my experience with certain kit, I’m always happy to help.

 - Fujifilm X100V (aff)

 - Fujifilm X-Pro3 (aff)

 - Fujifilm XF50mm f2.0 (aff)

 - MacBook Pro 14 Inch 2021 Basemodel